 The agency’s product registration team is also part of the licensing team and is responsible for approving registrations for products sold in Texas.

 Audit and Investigations Department

-The Audit and Investigations Division mostly consists of auditors who conduct investigations, financial reviews, and inspections during the initial phases of the licensing process.
-This team also assists the Enforcement Division with its investigations, monitors and regulates cash and credit law, and helps monitor seller training schools to ensure compliance with TABC standards and the Alcoholic Beverage Code.
-Division personnel also receive, process, and audit monthly excise tax reports to ensure appropriate taxes have been paid and that other reporting requirements are met.
+The Audit and Investigations Department primarily consists of auditors who conduct investigations, financial reviews, and inspections during the initial phases of the licensing process.
+This team also assists the Law Enforcement Department with its investigations, monitors and regulates cash and credit law, and helps monitor seller training schools to ensure compliance with TABC standards and the Alcoholic Beverage Code.
+Department personnel also receive, process, and audit monthly excise tax reports to ensure appropriate taxes have been paid and that other reporting requirements are met.

 Auditors provide training to permit holders and their employees by request and in response to violations by a permit holder.
 They promote education and prevention of underage drinking to students through presentations at middle schools, high schools, and universities.
 Presentations are also given to civic organizations to promote a better understanding of the law and TABC's roles and responsibilities.

 The department also includes TABC’s excise tax team, which processes required reports from alcoholic beverage manufacturers and distributors.